 The Ice Lands.

-She had read about it so many times in her books that she could picture the white desert that the place was.
+She had read about it so many times in her books that she could picture the white desert that the place was perfectly in her mind.
 She had read about how barbaric the people from that duchy were, how the animals were twice as savages and how cold it was.
 Enough to freeze a man to the bone during the night, one book said.

 The Duchy of the Ice Lands had its borders with the March of the Rain and was the biggest Duchy in all Kingdom of Fiore.
 In the bottom of the land of the Kingdom was the March of Rain and right above it was the Duchy of the Ice Lands with thousands of kilometers of snow and ice.
 The March of Rain was big, but it was nothing compared to the four Duchies of Fiore: South was the Duchy of Winter, known as Ice Lands.
 Going north there was the Duchy of Fall, a little west there was the Duchy of Summer and going east, there was the Duchy of Spring.